How to Write a Business Plan: Things to Keep in Mind

 A business plan is the documentation of a company's overall purpose.
 It includes the services and/or products provided by the company, its objectives, goals, strategies, finances and so on.
 It is a vital blueprint that not only helps you maintain your business standard, but is also important for investments, partnerships, loans and other such purposes.

 With a lot riding on it, writing a business plan could seem to be quite daunting.
-But if you put some time and thought into it, putting it together wouldn't be that difficult a task.
-This article enlists a few things to keep in mind while creating your business plan.
+But if you put some time and thought into it, putting it together shouldnt be too difficult.
+This article outlines a few things you should be keeping in mind while creating your business plan.

 The Audience of Your Business Plan

 You are writing the business plan not only for yourself but also for external funding.
-Banks, shareholders, potential investors would be going through your business plan to determine the purpose of the business.
-Additionally, it should also easily convey the future plans of your business.
-This will give the investors an idea about their expected returns on their investments and the duration for the same.
+Banks, shareholders, potential investors, etc, would be going through your business plan to determine the purpose of the company.
+Additionally, it should also easily convey the future plans of your company.
+This will give the investors an idea about their expected returns and the time-frame of the return on their investments.

 Apart from that, a business plan has a number of other benefits.
 It can also help you monitor your company's performance and keep track of progress.
 This way, any disparity will immediately come to your attention and you would get a chance to rectify it.